Creating and configuring a Spack-Manager Project

 A Project is really just a collection of directories and couple of optional python files.

-configuration file paths are provided to the projects that this instance of
+In the spack-manager.yaml configuration file paths are provided to the projects that this instance of

 Spack-Manager is supporting.